notesbytom/notesbytom/cisco-switch/catalyst_port-security.md

 Port Security is a feature on Catalyst switches to restrict the quantity and identity of allowable MAC Addresses on a Switch Port.

+## Sticky MAC Addresses

+Use `switchport port-security mac-address sticky` to lock-in MAC addresses leared on the port.

+These will show in the running-config.

+You can save the config with `write mem` to preserve the MAC address port association when the switch power cycles / reboots.

 ## Voice Access Ports

 Voice Access ports are configured with `switchport voice vlan #` and `switchport access vlan #` to use both a phone and computer on the same port with different vlans.